The New SAT vs. the ACT

 Comparing the Options

 Which One Should You Take?

 If you want a competitive college application, you need high test scores.
 If you want high test scores, you need to take the right test.
 Before we dive in, know this first:

 You should focus your efforts on taking one test.
 You don’t get extra points for submitting two tests, but you’ll certainly harm yourself by taking both tests.

-No matter which test you decide to take, my online system comes with full programs for the New SAT and ACT for less than $400.
+No matter which test you decide to take, my online system comes with full programs for the New SAT and ACT.
 But picking the right test should come before any studying takes place.

 Colleges use something called “the concordance table” to compare SAT and ACT scores.
 They don’t prefer one test to the other: they just like you to have the highest COMPARATIVE score possible.
 A 1600 on the New SAT is a 36 on the ACT – getting either score will give you the exact same quality application, and once you get one great score, you’re finished – there’s no point in getting two good scores!
 It’s like saying you’re 6 feet tall and ALSO 2 yards tall – they might be different numbers, but you’re saying the exact same thing.
 If you want to see how different scores compare to each other, you can use my free New SAT ACT score converter.